Correlation Between Spire Global and Schwab Treasury

 Strong

-Over the last 90 days Schwab Treasury Obligations has generated negative risk-adjusted returns adding no value to fund investors.
+Compared to the overall equity markets, risk-adjusted returns on investments in Schwab Treasury Obligations are ranked lower than 10 (%) of all funds and portfolios of funds over the last 90 days.
 In spite of fairly strong basic indicators, Schwab Treasury is not utilizing all of its potentials.
 The current stock price disturbance, may contribute to short-term losses for the investors.

 Spire Global and Schwab Treasury Volatility Contrast